isomerpages/moe-cjc/_news/2025/CJC Celebrates with the Class of 2024.md

 and take ownership of his learning is a testament of his maturity and drive to give his best in anything he embarks on.&nbsp;</p>
 <p>Jun Liang exhibited a keen sense of responsibility as he executed his
 duties as his class’s Home Tutorial Councilor (HTC).
-He demonstrated that he was a good and dependable administrator and discharged his duties meticulously.
 He also stepped up as an Orientation Group Leader to guide and induct freshman students into the college.
 In addition, Jun Liang was a member of the College’s Oratorical Society and was selected to represent the College at the Global Youth Leader Summit in 2023, marking his foray into Model United Nations.
 He relished the opportunity to also serve as the Chairman for the CJC Model United Nations, demonstrating foresight and was proactive in ensuring that deadlines were met.
-Despite his heavy commitments in College, Jun Liang spearheaded a Local Service Learning Project (LSLP).&nbsp; As the Chairperson, he worked closely with the beneficiary from the Singapore Association for the Visually Handicapped to design an Inclusive Games Experience for students in CJC to empathise with the challenges faced by visually-impaired individuals.
+Despite his heavy commitments in College, Jun Liang spearheaded a Local Service Learning Project (LSLP).&nbsp; As the Chairperson, he worked closely with the beneficiary from the Singapore Association for the Visually Handicapped to design an Inclusive Games Experience for students in CJC to empathise with the challenges faced by visually-impaired individuals.</p>
-His initiative to take active steps towards fostering a more inclusive community is a testament to his growth as an individual who is dedicated to actively bettering the lives of others.</p>
 <p>“My teachers have been instrumental in helping me grow as a person.
 They
 have shown me how to broaden my horizon, view the world from different perspectives and challenge myself to think critically.
 Beyond helping me